Different Types Of Curls – Curly Hair Type Guide

 Image: Shutterstock

 If your curls follow a sharp Z-shaped pattern and are as wide as the spring inside a pen, then you have type 4b coily hair.
 These coils can either be fine or coarse textured.
-It’s best to treat this type of hair with coconut or castor oil before washing your hair to retain some of the natural sebum of your hair.
+It is best to treat 4B hair type with coconut or castor oil before a hair wash to retain some of the natural sebum of your hair.

 Type 4C Coily Hair